 Now let’s get into the steps I used to set up my own forward test using Ninjatrader.

 Find a virtual server located as close to the exchange where the asset you’re trading is located.
 I know some of you don’t feel this step is necessary.
-In fact, I just updated this post (see update above), with an alternative method.
 What I have found is that it is very difficult to create an environment that you can count on to run 24/7.
 I can’t tell you how many times I’ve created a portfolio of strategies only to have some type of system issue that requires me to rebuild the portfolio.
 It is a truly humbling experience.
 The virtual server mitigates this risk.
+I use ChartVPS—they are great.
+I’ve used others that weren’t.
+My favorite feature that has saved me countless hours is the back-up feature.
+Every day, ChartVPS backs up the server.
+If my machine crashes, I can use the latest back-up.
+It can be done manually or with help.
+Support is very quick.
+It’s like having your very own back office.

 You want to download and run NT8 from within this virtual server.
 The best virtual server is one that is never down (read: zero downtime).
 Even more important is that they respond to you within 5 minutes if you do have an issue.